+Figure 25.
+Chaining Operations for Delivery

 Architectural Styles (informative)

 Integration Styles

 Interface-mediated object-oriented libraries, RMI/RPC and Web Services are just a few of the possible architectural paradigms that can be used to connect an (API4KP) client and server.
 The following list describes a number of additional options, differentiated in terms of the degree of coupling between the client and the server.
 The alternatives can be classified along a number of ‘dimensions’ which defined the main qualities of a given style.